Required Licenses

 Local Business Permits

-- Zoning Permit: Check local zoning laws to ensure that your junk removal business can operate in your chosen location.
-Requirements may include a site plan and approval from local zoning authorities.
+- Zoning Permit: Check local zoning regulations to ensure your junk removal business complies with land use rules.
+A zoning permit may be necessary to operate in your chosen location.

-Make sure to check with your local government for the most up-to-date requirements and processes, as regulations can vary widely by location.
+Make sure to check with your local authorities for specific requirements, as they may vary by location.